wakatime/wakatime-blog/posts/44-track-vs-code-time-with-wakatime.md

 ### Seamless VS Code integration

-Available on the [VS Code Extension Markteplace][marketplace], WakaTime plugin is very easy to install, without leaving your editor.
+Available on the [VS Code Extension Markteplace][marketplace], the WakaTime plugin is very easy to install without leaving your editor.
 Click the “Extensions” (⇧⌘X) tab in your sidebar, then search for `wakatime`.

 <img src="https://wakatime.com/static/img/covers/vscode-extensions-tab.png" class="img-thumbnail" alt="VS Code extensions tab" style="width:90%" />